 • Fiber: the standard fiber design has a polyimide buffer, which normally will not be in contact with the sample; the quartz core provides good resistance against most solvents

 • Jacketing, the standard jacketing is PVC based and has a relatively good chemical resistance.
 The –BX stainless steel and –ME chrome plated brass jacketing also have a good chemical resistance, but are not waterproof.
-The Silicone metal jacketing (-MS) is recommended for waterproof environments, biomedical applications, etc. The PEEK and PTFE jacketing have the best chemical resistance.
+The Silicone metal jacketing (-MS) is recommended for waterproof environments, biomedical applications, etc. The PTFE jacketing has the best chemical resistance.

 • Bonding, the standard heat-curing two-component epoxy used is resistant to water, inorganic acids and salts, alkalis and many aggressive organic solvents and most petrochemical products, and an extended range of organic and inorganic environments.